 Congratulations on your Stretch RE1!
 This guide will get you started with your new robot.

 Stretch has the potential to cause harm if not properly used.
 All users should review the Stretch Safety Guide before operating the robot.

 A few items you'll want to know about before getting started.

 The entire robot powers up and down with the On/Off switch.
-When powering down, we recommend selecting 'Power Off' from the Ubuntu Desktop prior to hitting the Off switch
+When powering down, we recommend selecting 'Power Off' from the Ubuntu Desktop before hitting the Off switch

 The provided battery charger can be plugged and unplugged at any time during operation.
 Stretch uses the following charger modes: